secondtruth/secondtruth/README.md

 ## :gift_heart: Supporting me

 If you like my work, you can support me by sending me a one-time or recurring donation. :money_with_wings:

+If you would like to support a specific project of mine and have your name or organization recognized in related documents or websites, I suggest donating through OpenCollective.

+For general support, feel free to use any of the provided services as you prefer.

 - **[Support me on OpenCollective](https://opencollective.com/secondtruth)**
 - **[Support me on Liberapay](https://liberapay.com/secondtruth/donate)**